20 Things to Do at the Grand Canyon South Rim

 Need a bike while on the South Rim?
 Check out Bright Angel Bicycles, the only in-park bike rental shop.

 If you’re hoping to do a little bike riding outside of the park as well, check out Tusayan Bike Trails.
-This 6.6 mile paved road connects the shuttle park and ride in Tusayan to the Grand Canyon Visitor Center.
+This 6.6-mile paved road connects the shuttle park and rides in Tusayan to the Grand Canyon Visitor Center.

 9. Guided Conservancy Tours

 Take an immersive group tour with the Field Institute to expand your Grand Canyon horizons — literally and figuratively!
 Courses range from guided walks, to guide training courses, to yoga classes!
 Check out their schedule for more information.

 Camping at Mather Point / Grand Canyon National Park, CC BY 2.0, via Wikimedia Commons